Rayve

 RAY TRACING 3D GAME ENGINE

-*Vulkan is used for access to the GPU and display, but not for rendering.
+*A bit of Vulkan is used to access the GPU and display, but Vulkan is not used for rendering.

 Ray Tracing Simplicity